Four Effective Ways to Nurture Leads Post Webinar

 Having several touchpoints increases brand familiarity and brand intimacy, making it easier for your leads to take action.
 Besides, a buyer's journey isn't linear, so you need to meet them where they are and help them proceed to the next step of the buyer's journey.

-In addition to having your content show up in their search engine results, running retargeting ads and podcasting will help you drive leads back to your webinar registration page so that they get into your webinar funnel.
+In addition to having your content show up in their search engine results, running retargeting ads and podcasting will help you drive qualified leads back to your webinar registration page so that they get into your webinar funnel.
 All of these actions will lead to further organic growth.

 According to the PPC experts at Loganix: “Retargeting costs next to nothing and is one of the most effective ways to bring traffic back to your landing page.
 For webinars on a budget, retargeting is a must.”